signag/raspi-cam-srv/docs/Settings.md

-## Activating / Deactivating Histograms
+## Activating and Deactivating Histograms

 **raspiCamSrv** can show histograms for photos.
 Histograms are generated with [OpenCV](https://de.wikipedia.org/wiki/OpenCV).
-This requires that the packages OpenCV, numpy and matplotlib are installed (see [RaspiCamSrv Installation](../README.md#raspicamsrv-installation) Step 9)
+This requires that the packages OpenCV, numpy and matplotlib are installed (see [RaspiCamSrv Installation](./installation.md) Step 9)

 If these packages are installed, you can select whether or not to *Show Histograms*.